FelipeMartinin/frozen/README.md

 ## Installation Guide

-### Automated Installation:

-### Chrome Webstore

 Free to download and install via the [Chrome Webstore](https://chrome.google.com/webstore/detail/frozen-devtools-theme/gbaddinigglahkekcppiongkmgmpahml)

-After installing you need to enable custom themes:
+After install and enable in settings> extentions,  you need to enable custom themes to make it works:
-- navigate to `chrome://flags/`
+- Navigate to `chrome://flags/`
-- enable `Developer Tools experiments`
+- Search by: `Developer Tools Experiments` and click on enable
-- reload chrome
+- Click on "Relunch Now" button at the bottom  and wait the browser relunch
-- open devtools
+- Now, open the devtools
-- click settings > experiments
+- Go to the settings (gear icon) > experiments
 - click `allow custom ui themes`
 - reload devtools for theme to fully apply

-## Manual installation:

-### Version 33+

-1. clone this repo somewhere

-2. in chrome, open chrome://extensions

-3. select "Developer mode"

-4. click on "Load unpacked extension"

-5. select the folder "frozen-for-chrome" in the directory

-6. optionally restart (required for some systems)